 |Have Information on the Case?

 The hacker in the sextortion case used a variety of screen names and e-mail addresses, which are listed below.
-If you have information regarding the case—there may be other victims—please contact your http://www.fbi.gov/contact-us/field or https://tips.fbi.gov/.
+If you have information regarding the case—there may be other victims—please contact your nearest FBI office or submit a tip online.